leandrocgsi/Tapioca.HATEOAS/README.md

 # Tapioca.HATEOAS
-This is a smart library to implements HATEOAS pattern in your RESTFul API's.
+This is a smart library to implements HATEOAS pattern in your RESTFul API's, implemented based in [this project](https://github.com/SotirisH/HyperMedia).

 > ## How to use